rocketacademy/sarah-classic/class-exercises/day-6-loops.md

 Create a simple loop in the `main` function.
 Make the loop run 9 times.
 3 times in one loop, 3 times in the inner loop.
 The inner loop will add `"hello"` to `myOutputValue`.

-Add `\n` to the outer loop so that the program makes a new line for each outer loop.
+Add `<br>` to the outer loop so that the program makes a new line for each outer loop.

 What happens if `counter` starts as a number other than zero?